 Chief People & Culture Officer, Monterey Mushrooms, Inc.

-A founding partner and the former General Manager of FoodSource, a fresh produce sourcing and supply chain Management Company.
+Ray Griffin is the former Director U.S. West Region, Robinson Fresh.
+He is also a founding partner and the former General Manager of FoodSource, a fresh produce sourcing and supply chain Management Company.
 With a degree in Agriculture from California State University, Chico, he started out selling produce for Merrill Farms, a well-established grower\shipper in the Salinas Valley of California.
 He quickly rose to sales manager and was responsible for quadrupling sales during his tenure.
 He established himself as an expert on global markets and export sales while at Salyer American Fresh Foods, where he served as International sales manager and commodity specialist.
 Ray later went on to Misionero Vegetables where he served as the North American sales manager.
 He was the first to introduce Misionero’s organic packaged salad line into the Eastern Canadian retail market, a market that had resisted fresh-cut packaged organics until that time.
-Ray started his career in produce twenty five years ago and has been affiliated with many industry organizations.
+Ray started his career in produce twenty-five years ago and has been affiliated with many industry organizations.
 After a successful sale of his company to C.H.
-Robinson Worldwide, a fortune 300 company in 2005, Ray managed through the integration and is currently responsible for C.H.
+Robinson Worldwide, a Fortune 300 company in 2005, Ray managed through the integration and is currently responsible for C.H.
 Robinson’s U.S. West region.
 Managing over 11 locations, including 2 production facilities, he has a dedicated focus on the growth and development of FoodSource\CHR's private label and supply chain management teams.
-His experience with international trade and fresh-cut packaged organics has had a significant impact on the growth of the company’s private label produce programs in both the retail and food service sectors.
+His experience with international trade and fresh-cut packaged organics has had a significant impact on the growth of the company’s private-label produce programs in both the retail and food service sectors.
 Griffin has sat on boards with United Fresh and Fresh Cut Processors.
 He participates in the Produce Marketing Association.
-He is active in his local community, supporting Boy Scouts, Relay for Life and local migrant-worker programs.
+He is active in his local community, supporting Boy Scouts, Relay for Life, and local migrant-worker programs.